 Another important factor when it comes to translation costs is the volume of the project.
 Most translation projects are calculated on a per-word basis.

-That said, some projects like interpretation, consecutive, and at-sight translation are calculated per hour.
+That said, some projects like interpretation, consecutive, and on-the-spot translation are calculated per hour.

 A 5,000-word project will cost less than a project in the same niche but comprising 10,000 or more words.

-Some projects combine several elements such as creative translation, and video translation such as scripts, and voiceover, among other elements.
-Each of these elements has its own pricing, which needs to be factored into the translation project.
+Some projects combine several elements, such as creative translation and video translation such including scripts and voiceover, among other elements.
+Each of these elements has its pricing, which needs to be factored into the translation project.

 It’s worth noting that this isn’t common in legal translation, but it is a cost-impacting factor.